Mataemon Tanabe: At the Butoku Kai

 After those fights, Tanabe's renown was such that he was one of the twenty representing masters chosen in 1895 to open up the jujutsu division at the Dai Nippon Butoku Kai, an idea promoted by Kodokan founder Jigoro Kano.
 Tanabe taught at the Butokukai for a long time, and also competed against martial artists from other styles.

 In spring 1898, Tanabe was involved in an exhibition fight in front of Prince Yoshihito in Kyoto, going against Kasumi Shin-ryū jujutsuka and 3rd dan judoka Yuji Hirooka in a rematch of a past challenge fight.
 Hirooka blocked Tanabe's first morote gari, but fell to the second, after which Tanabe applied an ashi garami (足挫, a name used mainly for ashi hishigi, although the technique might have been a variation of 足緘, the current canonical ashi garami included in the Kodokan katame-no-kata).
 Hirooka's leg was rendered injured with an audible noise before he could tap out, leaving him unable to properly walk out after the match.
-At the next reunion at the Butoku Kai in May, Kano proposed to forbid leglocks from regular jujutsu/judo competitions due to the possibility of lasting damage.
+At the next reunion at the Butoku Kai in May, Kano proposed to forbid the technique from regular jujutsu/judo competition due to the possibility of lasting damage.
 Tanabe objected, noting that the entire martial art could be considered dangerous as well; however, out of all the masters of traditional jujutsu gathered, only Kaisuke Masuda from Shinnuki-ryū agreed with Tanabe, and thus the ban was decided by majority.

 The same day of the reunion, Tanabe fought 3rd dan judoka Hajime Isogai under referee Masaaki Samura from Takeuchi Santo-ryū.
 Tanabe attempted his signature tomoe nage, and although Isogai blocked it, Tanabe managed to pull him down.
 The match stalled, with Isogai showing signs of fatigue first, but eventually the referee called for a draw on the basis that both opponents were tired and not making advances.
-Tanabe demanded for the match to continue until a finish, but the decision was not reverted.
+Tanabe demanded for the match to continue until a finish, but the decision was not reversed.